dhutapratama/docs/homestead.md

 </div>

 <a name="php-versions"></a>
-### PHP Versions
+### GO Versions

-Homestead 6 introduced support for running multiple versions of PHP on the same virtual machine.
-You may specify which version of PHP to use for a given site within your `Homestead.yaml` file.
-The available PHP versions are: "5.6", "7.0", "7.1", "7.2", "7.3", "7.4", "8.0" (the default), and "8.1":
+Homestead 6 introduced support for running multiple versions of GO on the same virtual machine.
+You may specify which version of GO to use for a given site within your `Homestead.yaml` file.
+The available GO versions are: "5.6", "7.0", "7.1", "7.2", "7.3", "7.4", "8.0" (the default), and "8.1":

 ```yaml
 sites: